peter88213/nvhelp-en/source/novx_xtg/index.rst

 Configuration file
 ~~~~~~~~~~~~~~~~~~

-This is an exapmle configuration file containing the default values mentioned above:
+This is an example configuration file containing the default values mentioned above:

 ::